MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/role-based-access-control/New-RoleGroup.md

 The first command stores the existing role group in a variable, and the second command creates the custom role group.

 This example uses variables to store information.
-For more information about variables, see User-defined variables.
+For more information about variables, see User-defined variables (https://technet.microsoft.com/library/bb123690.aspx).

 ### Example 6
 ```